romanbican/roles/README.md

 ]);
 ```

-It throws `\Bican\Roles\Exception\AccessDeniedException` if it goes wrong.
+It throws `\Bican\Roles\Exception\RoleDeniedException` or `\Bican\Roles\Exception\PermissionDeniedException` exceptions if it goes wrong.

-You can catch this exception inside `app/Exceptions/Handler.php` file and do whatever you want.
+You can catch these exceptions inside `app/Exceptions/Handler.php` file and do whatever you want.

 ```php
 /**